twistedfall/libstrophe/README.md

   * `libstrophe-0_10_0` - enabled by default, enables functionality specific to libstrophe-0.10.0
   * `libstrophe-0_11_0` - enabled by default, enables functionality specific to libstrophe-0.11.0
   * `libstrophe-0_12_0` - enabled by default, enables functionality specific to libstrophe-0.12.0
+  * `buildtime_bindgen` - forces regeneration of the bindings instead of relying on the pre-generated sources

 [libstrophe]: https://strophe.im/libstrophe/
 [`log`]: https://crates.io/crates/log